SumoLogic/sumologic-documentation/docs/search/lookup-tables/manage-and-update-lookup-tables.md

 ---
 id: manage-and-update-lookup-tables
 title: Manage and Update Lookup Tables
+description: Learn how to update, export, and share Lookup Tables.
 ---

 The page has information about updating, exporting, and sharing Lookup Tables.
 For information about creating a new Lookup Table, see [Create a Lookup Table](create-a-lookup-table.md).